2-ring

 In mathematics, a categorical ring is, roughly, a category equipped with addition and multiplication.
 In other words, a categorical ring is obtained by replacing the underlying set of a ring by a category.
 For example, given a ring R, let C be a category whose objects are the elements of the set R and whose morphisms are only the identity morphisms.
 Then C is a categorical ring.
-But the point is that one can also consider the situation in which an element of R comes with a "nontrivial automorphism" (cf. Lurie).
+But the point is that one can also consider the situation in which an element of R comes with a "nontrivial automorphism".

 This line of generalization of a ring eventually leads to the notion of an En-ring.